IÉ 22000 Class: Future

 In 2018, it was announced that Iarnród Éireann were seeking to procure a further 41 new 22000 Class vehicles, encompassing three additional units plus a number of intermediate trailers intended to lengthen some of the existing fleet.
 The ultimate aim is to return the fleet to a mix of three and six-car sets.

 An order for 41 intermediate ("type B") cars, which would release additional units by reconfiguration of existing pairs, was confirmed in October 2019.

+As of the 16 February 2024, the first of these carriages has entered service.